Royz2123/RAID5/README.md

 Here are the things you will need to download in order to get this system up and running:

 ```
-1) Download and Install Python2.7
+1) Download and install Python2.7
 2) Download this repository on your machine (Windows coming soon)
-3) Download and Install Mozilla Firefox (currently buggy on Chrome)
+3) Download and install any modern browser
 ```

 ### Execution